retaildevcrews/helium/docs/AppService.md

 ### Sample Queries

 Click on the 'Logs' item in the Log Analytics sidebar menu and run the `ContainerInstanceLog_CL` query to view all Azure Container Instance logs.
-Note that it may take several minutes after the ACI creation for logs to populate in Log Analytics.

 Each log message consists of the following fields:

 - category - Type of request
 - path - Path to web API resource